jacobwconklin/typefight/README.md

 Designed largely with custom CSS, and using the Ant Design component library for React available at: https://ant.design/

+Typefaces are installed with Fontsource found here: https://fontsource.org/

 ## Available Scripts

 In the project directory, you can run: